akimchik/khortytsia/README.md

 4. Check the box for **Require a pull request before merging**.
 5. Check the box for **Require status checks to pass before merging**.
 6. Check the box for **Require branches to be up to date before merging**.
 This is also a good practice.
 7. A search box will appear.
 Type `validate` and select the `validate` check that appears.
+This is the name of the job in our `pr_check.yml` workflow.
+8. Click **Create**.

+With this rule in place, the "Merge pull request" button will be blocked until all Terraform, unit, and security tests have passed.

+### 🛡️ Branch Protection & Pull Requests

+To protect your `main` branch and ensure all changes are validated, you should enable a branch protection rule.
+This will enforce the checks from the `pr_check.yml` workflow on every pull request.

+**How to Set Up the Rule:**

+1. In your GitHub repository, go to **Settings** > **Branches**.
+2. Click **Add branch protection rule**.
+3. For "Branch name pattern", type `main`.
+4. Check the box for **Require a pull request before merging**.
+5. Check the box for **Require status checks to pass before merging**.
+6. Check the box for **Require branches to be up to date before merging**.
+This is also a good practice.
+7. A search box will appear.
+Type `validate` and select the `validate` check that appears.
 This is the name of the job in our new `pr_check.yml` workflow.
 8. Click **Create**.